Net versus ladder

 White cuts

-When white cuts at W1, black can capture this stone in a ladder or in a net.
+When white cuts at W1, black can capture this stone in three ways: a ladder or two ways of net.

 [Diagram]